 The COVID-19 Support Grant provides a monthly cash grant of up to $500 for 3 months, which is credited to your bank account.
 The cash support quantum will be based on the last-drawn monthly salary, capped at $500.

 The Courage Fund provides a one-time lump sum of up to $1,000 (depending on the household's per capita income after being affected by COVID-19), which is credited to your bank account.
-Do note that the relief is provided per household, not per individual.
+Do note that the relief is provided per household,

 How do I apply?